Georgia Home Energy Rebates Hero

 Georgia’s Home Energy Rebates: Everything You Need to Know

-Georgia homeowners may now qualify for up to $16,000 in rebates to boost their home’s efficiency.
+Georgia homeowners may now qualify for up to $16,000 in state rebates to boost their home’s efficiency.
 Through the Home Efficiency Rebates (HER) and Home Electrification and Appliance Rebates (HEAR) programs, you can significantly lower the cost of projects like installing efficient HVAC systems, adding insulation, sealing air leaks, or upgrading your water heater.

 Key Highlights: